-VII.
-Conclusions
+V. Conclusions

 Demagnetization detection based on the zero-sequence magnetic flux measurement has been analyzed in this work.
-The method uses standard Hall-effect sensors that are normally present in PMSMs drives for motion control, and can be implemented therefore without additional hardware requirements.
+The method uses standard hall-effect sensors used in PMSMs drives for motion control have been used, and can be implemented therefore without additional hardware.
 Extensive experimental results have been provided to validate the proposed method.
-It has been shown that simple metrics as the peak-to-peak value or the mean value of the zero-sequence magnetic flux density can provide reliable estimations of the magnetization state.
-Discussion of issues affecting to the performance of the proposed method, including offsets in the sensors, unbalances of in sensors gains, PMs' temperature, manufacturing tolerances and stator current injection has been provided; In all these aspects, the proposed method shows a reduced sensitivity compared to the use of the flux density complex vector reported in [18].
-Furthermore, all these implementation concerns virtually disappear if incremental instead of absolute measurements are used.
+It has been shown that simple metrics as the peak-to-peak value or the mean value of the zerosequence magnetic flux density can provide reliable estimations of the magnetization state.